kanjijadav/KANJIJADAV/README.md

 <!--
 **kanjijadav/kanjijadav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on My self who can build a great future in AWS CLOUD field
+#🔭 I’m currently working on My self who can build a great future in AWS CLOUD field
-- 🤔 I’m looking for help with FINDING JOB
+# 🤔 I’m looking for help with FINDING JOB
-- 💬 Ask me about AWS CLOUD ARCHITECTURE AND PYTHON
+#💬 Ask me about AWS CLOUD ARCHITECTURE AND PYTHON
-- ⚡ Fun fact: AWS Cloud's data centers could fill 5,000 Olympic swimming pools.
+#⚡ Fun fact: AWS Cloud's data centers could fill 5,000 Olympic swimming pools.

 Languages
 Python	HTML JAVASCRIPT CSS